Eat Your Way to Better Hair: The Ultimate Beauty-From-Within Guide

 Try it: Roast sweet potato wedges with olive oil and rosemary, or blend them into a creamy soup.

-Spinach: The Silent Superhero
+Spinach: The Quiet Powerhouse

 Try it: Toss into smoothies or sauté with garlic for a warm, nutrient-rich side.